-Eastern Libyan lawmakers to not to join Geneva talks
+Eastern Libyan lawmakers not to join Geneva talks

 Both sides are backed by foreign powers.
 Haftar’s Libya National Army (LNA) faction has support from Egypt and the United Arab Emirates, while Turkey has sent soldiers and arms to help the Tripoli government.

-Additional reporting by Michael Shields and Stephanie Nebehay; Writing by Stephanie Nebehay and Ulf Laessing; Editing by Peter Graff and Giles Elgood
+Additional reporting by Michael Shields and Stephanie Nebehay; Writing by Stephanie Nebehay and Ulf Laessing; Editing by Giles Elgood and Gareth Jones